saikrishnatbijil/questdb.io/blog/2020-08-19-memory-mapping-deep-dive.md

 author_image_url: https://avatars.githubusercontent.com/davidgs
 description:
   What we learned by re-examining our approach to memory mapping.
-A low level implementation, as close as posibble to the kernel, enabled even greater performance.
+A low level implementation, as close as possible to the kernel, enabled even greater performance.
 image: /img/blog/2020-08-19/banner.jpg
 tags: [engineering, performance]